5 Tips for Writing Female Protagonists

 If a story world is created with honesty, objectivity and passion, and a character is developed within this world in an engaging and entertaining manner, who’s to say it isn’t “correct”?
 That’s right… nobody.

 This concept of writing a type of character correctly crosses over into the realm of “write what you know” and “your personal definition of success for your writing.”
-Two topics I cover in the diversity article and Storycraft for Comics respectively.
+Two topics I cover in Storycraft for Comics.

 Back on point.